Contributor: Art and meditation teacher Carrie Coe Phillips

 Carrie: It can be dogmatic.
 It doesn’t have to be.

 Mollie: Has there ever been a time in your life when you truly questioned everything that you believe?
 How did you circle back to where you are now?
 Tell me the story.

-Carrie: Every so often I wonder why there has to be so much iconography in Buddhism.
+Carrie: Every so often I wonder why there has to be so many images in Buddhism.
 Coming from a background in which there’s a restriction against statues and images, it bothers me a bit.

 Mollie: What if you’re wrong?
 What if after death you find out that Buddhism is just partly true, or not true?

 Carrie: The Tibetan Buddhist teachings on both the death process and the afterdeath process are unlike any other teachings.
 There are very careful instructions on what to do.
 I have complete faith in these Tibetan teachings.

 You know, when you meditate with some consistency, your mind will want to wake you up to the truth.
 Then, when you look around, when you listen to or read what’s been written by other meditators, and your truth matches the other person’s truth … now you are on to something.
 You have insight.